DaveBenham/VenomModules/README.md

 Envelopes start and end at 0%, with a typical range between 0 and 100%.
 If an envelope ends at a non-zero percentage, then the envelope output instantly drops to 0 when the envelope completes.

+In addition to the standard envelope, Envelope Factory also produces an inverted form that typically starts at 100%, drops to 0%, then returns to 0%.

 An amplitude control determines the voltage range between 0 and 100%, typically 10V.
 An offset control can shift the envelope higher or lower, typically to make the envelope bipolar.

 Without any CV modulation, stages can be as short as 1 msec, or as long as 2.78 hours.
 With CV modulation the stage lengths can be shortened or lengthened even more.
 Hold stages can actually be set to be nearly instantaneous (actually 1 sample), serving only to specify the target voltage of the previous Move stage.

+Each stage has its own gate output that is high for as long as the stage is active.
+In addition, each stage can be selected to generate a trigger on a communal Stage Triggers output.
+There is also an Idle gate that is high whenever there is no active envelope.
+Additionally an end of cycle trigger can be generated at the Stage Triggers output.

-### Optional VCA
+#### Optional VCA

-### Polyphony
-All input and output ports are polyphonic.
-The total number of output channels is set to the maximum channel count found across all inputs.
-Monophonic inputs are replicated to match the output channel count.
-Polyphonic inputs with fewer channels substitute 0V for any missing channels.
+The Amplitude and Offset controls/inputs and Inverted output can be replaced by a VCA level control, audio input, Velocity input with velocity response control, and VCA output.
+When configured as a VCA, there is also an option to sync the envelope with the VCA input.
+In this case the triggers are delayed until the VCA input crosses 0.
+This is useful for preventing unwanted clicks when the envelope attack is extremely short.

-### Looping envelopes
+#### Looping envelopes
 Envelope Factory can function as an LFO by using the Idle gate output to trigger the envelope.
 When the envelope completes the Idle gate will go high which will retrigger the envelope.

 There are two possible configurations for a looping envelope
 - Endless loop: Patch the Idle output to the Gate input.
 - Gated loop: Patch the Idle output to the Retrigger input.
 The envelope will loop as long as the Gate input is held high.
 This will only work as an LFO if the envelope does not have a Sustain stage.

-The V/Oct input applies to all timed stages equally, giving you V/Oct control over the LFO rate.
+There is a V/Oct input that applies to all timed stages equally, giving you V/Oct control over the LFO rate.

 By using very short stage lengths, the looping envelope can be run at audio rates.
 However, the accuracy of stage timing is limited by the VCV sample rate, so the oscillator will not quite respond 1 V/Oct.
 Each stage timing can be off by as much as 1 sample, and this small error can become very significant at audio rates, especially as the pitch rises.